Aruvaro-Chulvi/OFFLINED/README.md

 ---

 - **Version 4 — ✨🔭 Sky & 🌍 Global Search**
-  Stellarium will be fully integrated offline, bringing an interactive sky map, constellations, and celestial objects into the app — turning your Survival AI Stick into a pocket planetarium that works without internet.
+  Stellarium will be fully integrated offline, bringing an interactive sky map, constellations, and celestial objects into the app — turning OFFLINED into a pocket planetarium that works without internet.
   Additionally, a new **Global Search** system will allow you to instantly find anything across all modules — **agents, Wikipedia articles, Wikipedia trees, local documents, and stellar objects** — unifying the entire offline knowledge base into a single, intelligent search bar.

 - **Version 5 — 🪪🧰Agent Kit & 📚🔎RAG**